 Lemongrass Chicken Soup

+In Chinese cultures, lemongrass and cilantro are considered yin ingredients -- cooling elements that are ideal on hot days.
 The subtle heat of ginger and chile, combined with the bright aroma of fresh mint, enlivens this lightened rendition of chicken soup.

 - 2 pounds skinless chicken legs

 - 4 lemongrass stalks, white and pale-yellow parts only, smashed and chopped

 - 1 onion, halved lengthwise

 - 2 ounces ginger (1-inch piece), 1/2 thinly sliced and 1/2 julienned

 - 1 fresh Thai or serrano chile, seeded

 - 1 teaspoon black peppercorns

 - 5 stems fresh cilantro, plus 1/3 cup leaves

 - 3 stems fresh mint, plus 1/4 cup thinly sliced leaves